An Act To Secure Maine's Transportation Future

 Sec.
 4. 30-A MRSA §6006-G is enacted to read:

-A "Grant anticipation revenue bond" means a grant anticipation revenue vehicle debt financing instrument as authorized by 23 United States Code, Section 122.
+1. Definitions.
+As used in this section, unless the context otherwise indicates, the following terms have the following meanings.
+A. "Grant anticipation revenue bond" means a grant anticipation revenue vehicle debt financing instrument as authorized by 23 United States Code, Section 122.

-B "Fund" means the Bridge Investment Trust Fund.
+B. "Fund" means the Bridge Investment Trust Fund.

-C "Qualified transportation project" means a bridge project for which the Department of Transportation has authorized state or federal financial participation or a combination of both.
+C. "Qualified transportation project" means a bridge project for which the Department of Transportation has authorized state or federal financial participation or a combination of both.

-2 Establishment; purposes.
+2. Establishment; purposes.
 The Bridge Investment Trust Fund is established in the custody of the bank as a special fund as provided in this section.
 The purpose of the fund is to provide financial assistance for qualified transportation projects to construct, reconstruct, rehabilitate or replace state bridges that meet eligibility requirements of the United States Department of Transportation, Federal Highway Administration.
-Costs of qualified transportation projects include, without limitation:
+Costs of qualified transportation projects include, without limitation: A. The purchase price or acquisition of any property or interest in those properties or other rights necessary or convenient for such projects;

-B Costs of the study, permitting and engineering of any such projects, including the preparation of plans and specifications, surveys and estimates of cost;
+B. Costs of the study, permitting and engineering of any such projects, including the preparation of plans and specifications, surveys and estimates of cost;

-C Costs of construction, reconstruction, paving, repaving, building, alteration, repair, restoration, environmental review or remediation, enlargement or other improvement, including all labor, materials, machinery, fixtures and equipment, including rolling stock or vehicles;
+C. Costs of construction, reconstruction, paving, repaving, building, alteration, repair, restoration, environmental review or remediation, enlargement or other improvement, including all labor, materials, machinery, fixtures and equipment, including rolling stock or vehicles;

-D Costs of engineering, architectural, legal and other professional services;
+D. Costs of engineering, architectural, legal and other professional services;

-E Costs of reserves, insurance, letters of credit or other financial guarantees for payment of future debt service on bonds or notes; and
+E. Costs of reserves, insurance, letters of credit or other financial guarantees for payment of future debt service on bonds or notes; and

-F All other costs or expenses necessary or convenient to such projects, including the financing or refinancing of the projects.
+F. All other costs or expenses necessary or convenient to such projects, including the financing or refinancing of the projects.

-A The bank shall issue grant anticipation revenue bonds from time to time pursuant to a resolution adopted by the bank.
+3. Grant anticipation revenue vehicle bonds authorized.
+Notwithstanding any other provision of law, the bank shall issue from time to time grant anticipation revenue bonds to be repaid solely from annual federal transportation appropriations for funding for qualified transportation projects and any matching funds of the State.
+At the time of any grant anticipation revenue bond issuance, the total amount of annual debt service payments, including principal and interest, for all issued and outstanding grant anticipation revenue bonds may not exceed the obligation authority granted to the State of Maine from the United States Department of Transportation, Federal Highway Administration for the immediately prior federal fiscal year for the federal bridge program.
+A. The bank shall issue grant anticipation revenue bonds from time to time pursuant to a resolution adopted by the bank.
 The grant anticipation revenue bonds issued must be secured pursuant to a pledge and certificate issued by the Department of Transportation and approved by the State Budget Officer.
 The pledge and certificate must contain provisions that dedicate and pledge receipt of future federal transportation funds to secure the payment of the grant anticipation revenue bonds, including principal, interest and issuance costs.
 The terms of the grant anticipation revenue bonds, their repayment schedule and other provisions to facilitate their creditworthiness are determined by the bank in consultation with the Department of Transportation and the State Budget Officer.
 The pledge and certificate are a part of the contract with the holders of the grant anticipation revenue bonds to be authorized.

-B The grant anticipation revenue bonds must be in the form, bear the date or dates, mature at the time or times and have such other terms as determined by the bank and approved by the Department of Transportation and the State Budget Officer, except that a grant anticipation revenue bond may not mature more than 20 years from the date of its issue.
+B. The grant anticipation revenue bonds must be in the form, bear the date or dates, mature at the time or times and have such other terms as determined by the bank and approved by the Department of Transportation and the State Budget Officer, except that a grant anticipation revenue bond may not mature more than 20 years from the date of its issue.

-C Grant anticipation revenue bonds issued under this section do not constitute a debt or liability of the State or of any political subdivision of the State, or a pledge of the full faith and credit of the State or of any political subdivision of the State, but are payable solely from the funds and revenues pledged for that purpose.
+C. Grant anticipation revenue bonds issued under this section do not constitute a debt or liability of the State or of any political subdivision of the State, or a pledge of the full faith and credit of the State or of any political subdivision of the State, but are payable solely from the funds and revenues pledged for that purpose.

-D The proceeds from the sale of the grant anticipation revenue bonds must be deposited into the appropriate highway fund capital account or other appropriate dedicated revenue account.
+D. The proceeds from the sale of the grant anticipation revenue bonds must be deposited into the appropriate highway fund capital account or other appropriate dedicated revenue account.

-A The bank may assist the State by borrowing money to finance or refinance from time to time all or a portion of the costs of qualified transportation projects and make the proceeds of such borrowing available to the Department of Transportation at terms agreed upon by the bank, the State Budget Officer and the Department of Transportation.
+4. Power and duty of the bank.
+The powers and duties of the bank provided in this chapter are modified and supplemented as follows.
+A. The bank may assist the State by borrowing money to finance or refinance from time to time all or a portion of the costs of qualified transportation projects and make the proceeds of such borrowing available to the Department of Transportation at terms agreed upon by the bank, the State Budget Officer and the Department of Transportation.
 The principal of and interest on any bonds or notes issued by the bank to finance or refinance the qualified transportation projects must be secured by a pledge of funds paid by the United States Department of Transportation, Federal Highway Administration and any matching funds of the State as necessary and legally available that are allocated for such a purpose on an annual basis by the Treasurer of State pursuant to Title 36, section 2903, subsection 5 and Title 36, section 3203, subsection 4 and may further be secured by a pledge of any rights, grants, reserves, contracts, agreements or other revenues or property as may be determined by resolution of the bank.
 Bonds, notes, leases, agreements or other forms of debt or liability entered into or issued by the bank under this section are not in any way a debt or liability of the State and do not constitute a loan of the credit of the State or create any debt or liability on behalf of the State or constitute a pledge of the faith and credit of the State.
 Each bond, note, lease, agreement or other evidence of debt or liability entered into by the bank must contain a statement to the effect that the bank is obligated to pay the principal, interest, redemption premium, if any, and other amounts payable solely from the sources pledged for that purpose by the bank and that neither the faith and credit nor the taxing power of the State is pledged to the payment of the principal, interest, premium, charge, fee or other amount on the bond, note, lease, agreement or other form of indebtedness.

-B In addition to all other powers elsewhere granted to the bank, the bank may, with respect to qualified transportation projects:
+In addition to all other powers elsewhere granted to the bank, the bank may, with respect to qualified transportation projects:

 (1) Acquire title to or an interest in the qualified transportation projects;